[Minor revision–posted 5/2/23 (replaces 3/5/20 edition)]

 b.
 Events hosted within Education and General Use Facilities are required to take the following steps:

-(1) Schedule the event two weeks prior within the Event and Instructional Space Management website, http://www.depts.ttu.edu/odpa/spi/eism/.
+(1) Schedule the event at least two weeks prior within the Event and Instructional Space Management website, http://www.depts.ttu.edu/odpa/spi/eism/.

-(2) Obtain permission from the building manager, dean and/or chair of the department or college within the building where the event will be hosted.
+(2) Obtain permission from the building manager and the dean and/or chair of the department or college within the building where the event will be hosted.
 Contact information may be obtained from the dean's office of that location.

 4. Parking for dog handlers must be prearranged through Transportation & Parking Services, http://www.depts.ttu.edu/parking/Events/SubmitEvent.php.